EthanMajor9/QuoteAPI/README.md

 ## Integration with Quotable

 QuoteAPI is designed to work alongside the Quotable frontend application, which provides a user-friendly interface for accessing and managing quotes.
-You can find the Quotable repository <a href=""> here </a>.
+You can find the Quotable repository <a href="https://github.com/EthanMajor9/Quotable"> here </a>.